-On December 14, 2015, the Company's Board of Directors approved a \$250.0 million expansion of the existing share repurchase program.
-During the first six months of fiscal 2016, the Company repurchased 715,000 shares for \$113.3 million.
-At February 29, 2016, \$270.9 million remains authorized for future share repurchases.
 Repurchases will be made from time to time in the open market and privately negotiated transactions, subject to market conditions.
+During the first nine months of fiscal 2016, the Company repurchased 1,220,000 shares for \$189.5 million.
+On May 19, 2016, the Company's Board of Directors approved a \$165.0 million expansion of the existing share repurchase program.
+Including this expansion, \$359.7 million remains authorized for future share repurchases.
 No minimum number of shares to be repurchased has been fixed.
 There is no timeframe to complete the repurchase program and it is expected that share repurchases will be paid using existing and future cash generated by operations.